lino-framework/lino/docs/tutorials/mldbc/index.rst

   | Keyboard     | Clavier          | Accessories |  4.95 | 5  |
   +--------------+------------------+-------------+-------+----+

-Now imagine that your :ref:`application <application>` is being used both in Canada and the US.
+Now imagine that your application is being used both in Canada and the US.
 Of course, your US customers don't want to have a "useless" column for the French designation of their products.
-With :ref:`north` you can simply set the :attr:`languages
+With :mod:`north` you can simply set the :attr:`languages
-<ad.Site.languages>` attribute to `["en"]` for US customers and to
+<lino.core.site_def.Site.languages>` attribute to `["en"]` for US
-`['en', 'fr']` for Canadian customers.
+customers and to `['en', 'fr']` for Canadian customers.